Lynnes001/mPose_mmWave_sensing/docs/extractRangeAzimuthElevation.md

     2. Data is being processed with the following steps.

         - Load `.bin` files.
-Set hardcoded Radar config parameters (see below).
+Set hardcoded radar config parameters (see below).
 The configure is from your settings in mmWave Studio.
 My config is in `./data/config/mPose0714.xml`.

         ```
-        # line 250
+        # line 250 in utility.py
         numFrames = 640
         numADCSamples = 512
         numTxAntennas = 2